30+ Silken Tofu Recipes (Savory & Sweet)

 Silken Tofu Smoothie

 If silken tofu hasn’t made its way into your smoothies yet, prepare for a delightful surprise!
-Swap out yogurt for silken tofu to elevate your drink with a nutritious plant-based protein punch without compromising on creaminess.
+Swap out plant-based yogurt for silken tofu to elevate your drink with a nutritious plant-based protein punch without compromising on creaminess.
 With just four straightforward ingredients, our cherry silken tofu smoothie is a treasure trove of antioxidants that tastes almost like a milkshake.

 Two glasses filled with a tofu smoothie next to a block of silken tofu.

-Vegan Pudding
+Vegan Pudding With Silken Tofu

 Dip your spoon into this silky smooth vegan pudding, made possible by silken tofu!
 Just blend it up with melted vegan chocolate chips to create the perfect kid-friendly treat that’s also a huge hit with adults.
-Dazzle it up with whipped cream or other toppings for a dinner party dessert or send it off to school with your kids in their lunchbox.
+Dazzle it up with easy homemade whipped cream or other toppings for a dinner party dessert or send it off to school with your kids in their lunchbox.

 Hand sealing the jar of silken tofu pudding with a lid.